 The SWFSC acoustic-trawl survey is conducted in summer and sometimes in spring.
-Data from summer cruises in 2015-2021 and spring cruises in 2017 and 2021 are the primary fishery-independent data source used in this assessment (Stierhoff et al. 2019, 2020a, 2020b, 2021a, 2021b, Zwolinski et al. 2019).
+Data from summer cruises in 2015-2021 and spring cruises in 2017 and 2021 are the primary fishery-independent data source used in this assessment (Stierhoff et al. 2019, 2021a, 2021b, Zwolinski et al. 2019, Stierhoff et al. 2020a, 2020b).
 Abundance by length and abundance by age are shown in Tables 5 and 6.
 The survey in 2015 was the first considered to have a suitable estimate of CSNA biomass.
-This was due to relatively sparse anchovy samples in trawls (at the time, Pacific sardine were dominant and anchovy were less abundant).
+This was due to relatively sparse anchovy samples in trawls from surveys before 2015 (at the time, Pacific sardine were dominant and anchovy were less abundant).